 - Meal equivalency is valid Monday - Friday 10:30am to 4:00pm.

 - Saturday and Sunday: Closed.

-Monday through Thursday, students may use meal swipes from 10:30am-3pm at the Nosh Food Court in the Millennium Student Center.
-The value of the swipe is $8.00 and there is a maximum of two equivalency swipes per meal period.
-If the amount is exceeded, the cashiers will be happy to take cash, credit card, or declining balance for the remaining balance.
+Monday through Friday, students may use meal swipes from 10:30am-4pm at the Nosh Food Court in the Millennium Student Center.
+The value of the swipe is $10.00 and there is a maximum of two equivalency swipes per meal period.
+If the amount is exceeded, the cashiers will be happy to take cash, credit card, declining balance, or another meal block for the remaining balance.

-The Provincial House Dining Hall is also open from 11am-7pm for lunch on South Campus.
+The Provincial House Dining Hall is also open Monday-Friday from 7am-9am for breakfast, 11am-3pm for lunch, and 4pm-7:30pm for dinner, and then on the weekends 11am-7pm.
 The Provincial House Dining Hall is designed for the block meals, and each meal is considered one block deducted.